alexqzd/Marlin-H32/README.md

 # Marlin-H32

 Just forking [alexqzd/Marlin-H32](https://github.com/alexqzd/Marlin-H32) to fix my probing issues using a Creality CR-Touch probe on a Voxelab Aquila X2 with H32 board using this [CR-Touch mount by LightValen](https://www.thingiverse.com/thing:4974329) with the stock shroud.
-The default probing margin was set too small, causing the X carriage bumping into the right printer frame, tensile strain on the belt, and wrong measurements the most right probing points.
+The default probing margin is set too small in Alex's firmware, even with the default probe offset values (default X offset value: -40.0 mm, measured value with LightValen's mount: -42.5 mm).
+When creating a new mesh, this small margin causes the X carriage to bump into the right printer frame, tensile strain on the X axis belt, and wrong measurements at the most right probing points.
+This recompilation of Alex's firmware sets the probing margin from 20 mm to 30 mm to solve this problem.

+⚠️Please note that Alex does not maintain his Marlin firmwares anymore.
+But hey, they're still usable and superior to the stock firmware for those we do not want to use Klipper firmwares.

 ![Probing with the wrong margin](assets/probing-margin-fix.png)

-*Inaccurate measurements on the most right probing points due to the X carriage bumping into the right printer frame.*
+*Inaccurate measurements on the most right probing points due to the X carriage bumping into the right printer frame caused by a small probing margin.*

 ## Flashing the firmware